Codex tools: Log in / create account

 Sometimes there are places where CSS just cannot achieve the look you want without making modifications to the HTML of the Administration Panels.

 A popular CSS style is to create rounded corners on "boxes" of content.
-The technique involves adding divisions or wrappers to the HTML architecture in order to achieve the effect.
-Since we really do not want to get into the core Administration Panels to make these changes, which will disappear with the next upgrade, you can use the DOM (Document Object Model).
+The technique involves adding divisions or wrappers to the HTML architecture to achieve the effect.
+Since we do not want to get into the core Administration Panels to make these changes, which will disappear with the next upgrade, you can use the DOM (Document Object Model).
 The DOM is a way of dynamically accessing and updating content, structure, and style of documents.

 In this example, using the Transparent Rounded Corners effect from 456 Berea Street, you can add the Javascript provided on the site to your Admin Theme Plugin, without editing the WordPress source.